-The B3 long-term deposit ratings of The Co-operative Bank plc (The Co-operative Bank) reflect (1) the bank's standalone creditworthiness, expressed in its b3 standalone Baseline Credit Assessment (BCA); (2) its moderate loss-given-failure, which does not result in any uplift; and (3) our assessment of low probability of support from the Government of United Kingdom (Aa2 negative), which does not lead to any uplift.
+The B3 long-term deposit ratings of The Co-operative Bank plc (The Co-operative Bank), the operating company of The Co-operative Bank Holdings Limited, reflect (1) the bank's standalone creditworthiness, expressed in its b3 standalone Baseline Credit Assessment (BCA); (2) its moderate loss-given-failure, which does not result in any uplift; and (3) our assessment of low probability of support from the Government of United Kingdom (Aa2 negative), which does not lead to any uplift.

 The Caa1 issuer rating of The Co-operative Bank Finance p.l.c.
-(The Co-operative Bank Finance), a holding company of The Co-operative Bank, reflects the high loss-given-failure of senior instruments potentially issued by The Co-operative Bank Finance, resulting in a rating one notch below The Co-operative Bank's BCA; low probability of government support does not provide any uplift.
+(The Co-operative Bank Finance), the intermediate holding company of The Co-operative Bank, reflects the high loss-given-failure of senior instruments potentially issued by The Co-operative Bank Finance, resulting in a rating one notch below The Co-operative Bank's BCA; our assumption of a low probability of government support does not provide any uplift.